RahulAwasthi314/awesome_exercise/README.md

 ```
 <br/>

-### 4. Implement sorting algorithms to sort the array.
+### 4. Implement different sorting algorithms to sort the array.

 - Introduction to Sorting Algorithms.
 - How to implement them?